francetd/starbuckslocationgenerator/README.md

 * 0.1
     * Initial Release
     * Bugs in some user inputs
-    * Would include constructing a functional rating report  that would send user inputs into another csv file for analysis
+    * Would include a functional rating report  that would send user rating inputs into another csv file for analysis

 ## License